bitblit/SaltMine/readme.md

 1. An SNS Topic.
 You'll need its arn.
 2. An SQS Queue.
 You'll need its url, and obviously you'll need to set up IAM correctly to read/write it.
 3. A set of functions implementing SaltMineFunction.
 These will be matched to submitted tasks by the "type" field, which must match the name of the function.
-4. An optional "context".
-This context can be anything (I use ReflectiveInjector) but holds things that your functions might need.
-They can reach it by calling saltMine.fetchContext();
+Salt Mine Function is defined as **async fn(e:SaltMineEntry): Promise<boolean>**

 (Note : this used to be a class architecture pre-0.1.0, but I switched to functions with an optional context as a better approach)